 What to do?

-- Before taking any action, pause and take a deep breath! (center) This simple step will literally move the blood flow from the fear center of your brain (the amygdala) to the parts of your brain from which you can think and make decisions more clearly.
-My website has a brief Centering for Effectiveness video which will walk you through this.
+- Before taking any action, pause and take a deep breath! (center) This simple step will literally move the blood flow from the fear flooded emotion center of your brain (the amygdala) to the part of your brain (the neocortex) from which you can think and make decisions more clearly.
+Go to my website for the six minute Centering for Effectiveness video which walks you through this.

-- Think about where you are clear and unclear.
+- Think about where you are clear and unclear, now that your brain is cleared.

 - With your system (i.e. team, organization, client/coach partnership) acknowledge the ambiguity, what is unclear.
 You may experience some resistance, believing you (the leader, the expert, the coach) should be clear about all things, all the time!
 That is not our current reality.
+We live in a VUCCA world (Volatile, Uncertain, Culturally Complex, Ambiguous).
 Sometimes situations are ambiguous for a period of time.
-I invite you to remember: Out of chaos can come innovation.
+I invite you to remember: Out of chaos can come creativity, innovation.
 This will not last forever, and good can come from it.
 Remember your and your system’s strengths.

 - Ask yourself and others: “What is clear?
 What is unclear?
 What do we need?
 What requests are missing?”
 One of my favorite quotes is: “When you come to the edge of all the light you have known and are about to step into the darkness, FAITH is knowing one of two things will happen…There will be something to stand on or you will be taught how to fly.”
 (And as a coach, I am your partner as you step into the unknown.)
 This step will move the conversation from rumors, assumptions and fear to filling those ambiguous gaps with real information.
-Unconscious bias can sometimes be at the root of assumptions, this is a good time to bring them into awareness and manage them.
+Unconscious bias can sometimes be at the root of assumptions, this is a good time to bring them into awareness and manage them-I can help, as author of Breaking Free from Bias.

 - Explore and then commit to what it is you want to do as a system given the situation.